tylerjpeterson/Contactor/README.md

 ### VCF files
 There are two ways to generate VCF files from Contactor.
-The first is to set the "dir" parameter to the directory where you want to save your VCF files.
+The first is to set the "output" parameter to the directory where you want to save your VCF files.
 Contactor will generate a VCF file for each matched contact at that location.

 ```
-$ Contactor search -d ~/Desktop "Appleseed"
+$ Contactor search -o ~/Desktop "Appleseed"
 ```

 The second approach outputs base-64 encoded VCF data for all matching contacts to stdout.